kcorey/HackingMiniGame/README.md

 ## Getting Started

+### Web Browser
-Simply open `index.html` in a web browser on your iPhone or any modern mobile device.
+Simply open `index.html` in a web browser on any modern device.
 The game will automatically start and adapt to your screen size.

+### Install as PWA
+1. Open the game in Chrome, Edge, or Safari
+2. Look for the install prompt or use the browser menu
+3. Click "Install" to add to your home screen
+4. The game will now work offline!

+### Offline Features
+- Once installed, the game works completely offline
+- All resources are cached for fast loading
+- Progress is saved locally
+- No internet connection required after installation

+## Technical Features

+- **Service Worker**: Handles offline caching and network requests
+- **Web App Manifest**: Enables installation and app-like experience
+- **Web Audio API**: High-quality procedural audio
+- **CSS Grid**: Responsive layout system
+- **Touch Events**: Optimized for mobile devices
+- **Particle Effects**: Dynamic visual feedback
+- **Progressive Enhancement**: Works on older browsers

-## Zen Philosophy
+## PWA Features

-This game is designed for relaxation and mindfulness.
-There are no time limits, no lives to lose, and no pressure.
-Just enjoy the satisfying mechanics, beautiful visuals, and peaceful audio while you create colorful matches and watch the blocks cascade in harmony.

-Perfect for:
-- Meditation breaks
-- Stress relief
-- Mindful gaming
-- Passing time peacefully
-- Focus and concentration practice
+- **Offline First**: Works without internet connection
+- **Fast Loading**: Cached resources load instantly
+- **Installable**: Add to home screen like a native app
+- **Background Sync**: Handles offline actions when connection returns
+- **Push Notifications**: Ready for future notification features

-Enjoy your zen journey! 🧘‍♀️✨
+Enjoy your hacking adventure! 🎮✨